willothy/flatten.nvim/README.md

 The name is inspired by the flatten function in Rust (and maybe other languages?), which flattens nested types (`Option<Option<T>>` -> `Option<T>`, etc).

 The plugin itself is heavily inspired by `nvim-unception`, which I think is great but found somewhat frustrating to work with and configure.
 Flatten uses modules and doesn't add any globals, which I think makes the codebase more convenient to work with and by extension less bug-prone.
-It also offers lua configuration, and can be lazy loaded.
+It also offers lua configuration.

 ## Demo